kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 with a shield; they have a natural Movement rate of 30\' and a natural Armor Class of 11.

-Some goblins ride **dire wolves** into combat, and large groups of goblins will often employ them to track and attack their foes.

 ![](Pictures/10000000000003CF000003A91083F022EE90AC11.png){width="3.25in"
+height="3.1228in"}Some goblins ride **dire wolves** into combat, and large groups of goblins will often employ them to track and attack their foes.

-height="3.1228in"}One out of every eight goblins will be a warrior of 3-3 Hit Dice (145 XP).
+One out of every eight goblins will be a warrior of 3-3 Hit Dice (145 XP).
 Goblins gain a +1 bonus to their morale if they are led by a warrior.
 In a lair or other settlement, one out of every fifteen will be a chieftain of 5-5 Hit Dice (360 XP) in chainmail with an Armor Class of 15 (11) and movement of 10\' that gains a +1 bonus to damage due to strength.
 In lairs or settlements of 30 or more goblins, there will be a goblin king of 7-7 Hit Dice (670 XP), with an Armor Class of 16 (11), wearing chainmail and carrying a shield, with a movement of 10\', and having a +1 bonus to damage.
 Goblins have a +2 bonus to morale while their king is present (this is not cumulative with the bonus given by a warrior leader).

 In addition, a lair has a chance equal to 1 on 1d6 of a shaman being present (or 1-2 on 1d6 if a goblin king is present).
 A shaman is equivalent to a regular goblin statistically, but has Clerical abilities at level 1d4+1.

-###

-### []{#anchor-227}Golem\*
+### []{#anchor-232}Golem

 Golems are a kind of construct, a creature created from non-living matter and animated by application of magic.
 The powers required to